justinslack/justinslack.com/show/_times-we-used-to-spend-miscellania.md

 One of the things I did when I started putting them on the shelves was naturally discovering things that I haven't listened to for a long time.
 And also things that you haven't given enough attention to because they're new and you've perfunctorily listened to them and haven't had time to go through them properly.

-While doing this I was reminded of Walter Benjamin's essay, *Unpacking my library: A Talk About Book Collection*.

  So these are just some that popped out at me that I hadn't listened to for a while or ones that I think deserve some attention.
 So I hope you enjoy them.

 ### Toshifumi Hinata - Midsummer Night - Music From Memory (2019)
 [Toshifumi Hinata - Broken Belief](https://www.discogs.com/Toshifumi-Hinata-Broken-Belief/release/14142541)